Bulldogs cling to victory

 Tom Dearden orchestrated the Cowboys first try after a darting run broke the Bulldogs defensive line, handing the ball off to winger Murray Tualagi who was able to find Tom Gilbert in open space.

-Errors continued to hamper both team’s attack in the first half before the Bulldogs found their only try in the second.
+Errors continued to hamper both team’s attacks in the first half before the Bulldogs found their only try in the second.

 Matt Burton slotted the conversion from the sideline to put his side in front for the first time in the clash.